 This Agreement entered into force in April 2005.

-Regarding government procurement covered by the Agreement, both countries promise in the Agreement that the goods and services of the partner country as well as their providers are subject to treatment no less favorable than that accorded to domestic goods, services, and suppliers.
-Although there were cases in the past where Japanese companies were excluded from Mexico's government procurement on grounds that the Free Trade Agreement (FTA) was not yet concluded (Mexico had not concluded the GPA), it was determined by the conclusion of the Agreement-made it possible for Japanese companies, too, to enjoy national treatment.
+Regarding government procurement covered by the Agreement, both countries has promised in the Agreement that the goods and services of the partner country as well as their providers are subject to such treatment no less favorable than that accorded to domestic goods, services and suppliers (known as "National Treatment").
+Although there were cases in the past where Japanese companies were excluded from Mexico's government procurement on grounds that the Free Trade Agreement (FTA) was not yet concluded (Mexico has not concluded the GPA), Japanese companies now enjoy national treatment in terms of government procurement in Mexico after the coming into force of the Agreement.